jstep1/Bamazon/README.md

 ![managerview](assets/images/bmanager.gif)

+The supervisor view allows users to see a breakdown of each department in the store, their overhead costs, product sales and total profit from each category.

 # About this project
 This project was built using Javascript and node.js for user interaction and mySQL for database infrastructure.
 Please see the source code for more information.

-# Upcoming patches
-In order to expand this project, we will be adding a Supervisor View in the near future.
-This functionality will allow users to see a breakdown of each department in the store, their overhead costs, product sales and total profit from each category.

 # Collaborators
 Jeremy Stepanovich